ramunasnognys/ramasblog/content/posts/my-insane-blog-post.md

 ---
-title: "Starting My Blog Journey in 2025: Building a Second Brain and Sharing What I Learn"
+title: Starting My Blog Journey in 2025: Building a Second Brain and Sharing What I Learn
 date: 2025-01-07
 tags: [blog, second-brain, personal-growth, knowledge-management, new]
 status: draft